albanezla08/sketch-2/README.md

-# sketch-2
+A composition I made for an Internet Art class inspired by Evan Roth's "Tribute to Heather" works.

-◕ ◞ ◕ This project was made using https://netnet.studio
+◕ ◞ ◕ This project was made using https://netnet.studio, a browser-based code editor.